rapid7/metasploit-framework/docs/metasploit-framework.wiki/ad-certificates/Attacking-AD-CS-ESC-Vulnerabilities.md

   - [EKUwu: Not just another AD CS ESC](https://trustedsec.com/blog/ekuwu-not-just-another-ad-cs-esc)
   - [[Exploit Steps|attacking-ad-cs-esc-vulnerabilities.md#exploiting-esc15]]

-Currently, Metasploit only supports attacking ESC1, ESC2, ESC3, ESC4, ESC13 and ESC15.
-As such,
+Currently, Metasploit only supports attacking ESC1, ESC2, ESC3, ESC4, ESC8, ESC13 and ESC15.
+As such, this page only
-this page only covers exploiting ESC1 through ESC4, ESC13 and ESC15 at this time.
+covers exploiting that subset of ESC flaws.

 Before continuing, it should be noted that ESC1 is slightly different than ESC2 and ESC3 as the diagram notes above.
 This is because in ESC1, one has control over the